Open Bible Data Home About News OET Key

 כְּאָהֳלֵ֣י קֵדָ֔ר כִּירִיע֖וֹת שְׁלֹמֹֽה

-The Kedar were a tribe of people who used black goat skins to make their tents, thus their tents were dark in color.
+The Kedar people group used black goat skins to make their tents.
 The woman is comparing her skin to these tents which were dark in color.
-The phrase the curtains of Solomon refers to the curtains in Solomon’s palace which were very beautiful.
-The point of the first comparison is that the woman’s skin was dark (referring back to and further describing the word black) and the point of the second comparison is that the woman was beautiful (referring back to and further describing the word lovely).
-If it would be helpful in your language, you could use equivalent comparisons from your culture or you could retain these similes and express these meanings as plainly as possible.
-Alternate translation: “like the dark color of the tents of the people of the tribe Kedar, like the curtains of Solomon’s palace” or “as dark as the color of the tents of Kedar, as beautiful as the curtains in Solomon’s palace”
+The phrase the curtains of Solomon refers to the beautiful curtains in Solomon’s palace.
+The point of the first comparison is that the woman’s skin was black.
+The second comparison indicates that the woman was lovely.
+If it would be helpful in your language, you could use equivalent comparisons from your culture, or you could retain these similes and express these meanings as plainly as possible.
+Alternate translation: “like the dark tents of the Kedar people, like the curtains of Solomon’s palace” or “as dark as the tents of Kedar, as beautiful as the curtains in Solomon’s palace”

 BI Sng 1:5 ©